 Along with Sherman, Grant’s Virginia campaign and siege of Petersburg that fall brought Lincoln another term in the White House and would help to end the war the coming year.

 Lincoln’s use of the telegram is important for several reasons.

 1. The ability to receive information from the battlefield kept Lincoln abreast of not only the actions of the battle, but also of the ability and decision-making processes of his Generals.
-It became apparent early on that McClelland was incompetent and unwilling to engage Lee despite superior numbers.
-McClelland always believed in the telegrams that it was he who was outnumbered and not Lee.
-When ordered to attack, McClelland did so but not without making excuses as to why he was going to lose and it would not be his fault.
-Lincoln tired of McClelland’s attitude very quickly and would replace him at the first opportunity and that was after Antietam.
+It became apparent early on that McClellan was incompetent and unwilling to engage Lee despite superior numbers.
+McClellan always believed in the telegrams that it was he who was outnumbered and not Lee.
+When ordered to attack, McClellan did so but not without making excuses as to why he was going to lose and it would not be his fault.
+Lincoln tired of McClellan’s attitude very quickly and would replace him at the first opportunity and that was after Antietam.